-First we had to get it running properly.
-Parts for 40-year-old British double-decker buses don't exactly line the shelves of the local auto parts stores, so this was, and will continue to be, an ongoing challenge.
+First thing first, we had to get it up and running properly.
+Parts for 40-year-old British double-decker buses don't exactly line the shelves of the local auto parts stores; so, this was and will continue to be, an ongoing challenge.

-And paint!
-The exterior of the bus really needed some work!
+some good ‘ol TLC!
 For about two months, the awesome crew at Fleet Painting rolled up their sleeves and ground off 37 years of paint and vinyl, pulled thousands of rivets, and worked their fiberglass and steel magic to bring the bus back to life with a fresh coat of Wake Up Call red and some sweet graphics on the sides.
 With a new set of tires from Les Schwab, it was starting to look like the picture in our heads!

-The next stop was the workshop at Yost Gallagher, the same contractors who recently built our NW Boulevard and Country Vista locations.
-There, they worked their own magic on the interior to brighten it up and give it that distinct Wake Up Call feel with lots of storage, new refrigeration units (courtesy of Red Bull), and stainless steel countertops.
+The next stop was the workshop at Yost Gallagher.
+There, they worked their magic on the interior to brighten it up and give it that distinct Wake Up Call feel with lots of storage, new refrigeration units, and stainless steel countertops.

 Having a 31 foot long bus presents a number of challenges, not the least of which is finding a place to park.
 While we were pondering exactly what to do with the bus once it was completed, the Spokane Indians were looking for a coffee vendor.
 They contacted us to see if we’d be interested in setting up a concessions cart at Avista Stadium; well, we didn’t have a cart, but we had a bus!
-From that point forward, there was simply no question that this would be a perfect fit: an opportunity for us partner up with and support a great local institution, a place to park the bus and use as a depot, and a stadium full of thirsty people!
+From that point forward, there was simply no question that this would be a perfect fit; an opportunity for us to partner up and support a great local institution, a place to park the bus, and a stadium full of thirsty people!